gundizalv/Arche/README.md

 ## Installing GeneMarkS-2

-Before you download Arche (13Gb), make sure GeneMarkS-2 (GMS2) is working properly on your computer.
+Before you download Arche and its databases (13Gb), make sure GeneMarkS-2 (GMS2) is working properly on your computer.
 As GMS2 requires a licence (free), you must download it manually

 &nbsp;    **Download GeneMarkS-2 and key from http://exon.gatech.edu/GeneMark/license_download.cgi**
 &nbsp;    **tar xvfz gms2_linux_[version].tar.gz**